10 Best Movies With Shockingly Realistic Endings

 8. Requiem for a Dream (2000)

 Probably no other film in recent times has managed to capture the mental and emotional turmoil of people trapped in the dark, vicious web of addiction.
-‘Requiem for a Dream’ is a shockingly heartbreaking look at how drugs could blind a person’s world, his love, ambition and life.
+‘Requiem for a Dream’ is a shockingly heartbreaking look at how drugs could blind a person’s world, love, ambition, and life.
 The film can get slightly preachy at times but hardly ever loses its focus and works brilliantly for the most part.
 Aronofsky psychologically damages his viewers with an ending that paints the sour realities of human nature and the devastating truths lurking in the web of addiction.
-The director abstains from pleasing his audience and rather presents a true image of human psyche, engulfed in the ocean of addiction.
+The director abstains from pleasing his audience and rather presents a true image of the human psyche, engulfed in the ocean of addiction.

 7. City of God (2002)

 Brutal, in-your-face and breathing with raw energy and passion, ‘City of God’ is a ferociously powerful work that whacks you with its uncompromising forthrightness.
-Brilliantly unfolded through a non-linear narrative structure, we are told the story of lives in a brutal neighborhood of Rio De Janeiro through the eyes of a narrator named “Rocket”.
+Brilliantly unfolded through a non-linear narrative structure, we are told the story of lives in a brutal neighborhood of Rio De Janeiro through the eyes of a narrator named “Rocket.”
 The film is a stunning portrayal of rural poverty in Brazil and the lives that suffer under the treacheries and ignorance of its government.
 What makes the film’s ending so powerful and believable is the manner in which it paints the heart and soul of gang violence and the schizophrenic circle of revenge.
-In a lawless world, violence is food and death is freedom.
+In a lawless world, violence is food, and death is freedom.

 6. Apocalypse Now (1979)